 TRY IT: Tropical Evergreen Trees

 Waste not—and want not for Christmas cheer!
 After slicing fruit for tropical kabobs or a fruit salad, don’t throw away your pineapple’s stem.
-Turn it upside-down into a tropical evergreen tree and top it with a carved fruit star for the easiest, no-effort DIY centerpiece.
+Turn it upside-down into a tropical evergreen tree and top it with a carved fruit star for the easiest, no-effort DIY Christmas table decor.
 Simply secure the star in place with a toothpick or kabob stick.
 It’s as easy as it is cute!

 DRINK IT: Cranberry Mistletoe Mimosa